ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/creating_peripheral.md

     *Figure 2.7.
 Adding IP Repository*

 16. Click the “+” option under “IP Repositories” on the right and choose the AXI4 peripheral folder you created earlier (if it hasn’t already appeared) and click “Ok”.
 Right-click in the empty space of the “Diagram” box again and choose “Add IP”.
 Type “custom” in the search box and choose “custom_axi_gpio_asoc_v1_0” from the options.

 17. Click “Run Connection Automation” and then click “OK” to connect the AXI-Lite Subordinate interface on GPIO peripheral to the AXI Manager interface on Arm processor.

     ![Connect AXI-Lite Subordinate interface (Custom IP) to AXI Manager interface](Images/Picture14.png)

     *Figure 2.8.
 Connect AXI-Lite Subordinate interface (Custom IP) to AXI Manager interface*

+Now that you have created the custom AXI4 periperhal which will control the GPIO, you will connect it up to the ZYNQ Processing System in the next section.